ccd0/4chan-x/README.md

 ##[Install](https://ccd0.github.io/4chan-x/builds/4chan-X.user.js) (Firefox)
 Install [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), then click the link above to install.
 ##[Install](https://ccd0.github.io/4chan-x/builds/crx.crx) (Chromium)
 Download the file and add drag it to your chrome://extensions page.
-Chrome 35+ users on Windows may need to install it from [here](https://chrome.google.com/webstore/detail/4chan-x/ohnjgmpcibpbafdlkimncjhflgedgpam).

 ## If you have any problems, try resetting your 4chan X settings